Marvel Snap Zone Premium

 Bots In Marvel Snap: A Comprehensive Guide

-There are Bots in Marvel Snap?
+Are there Bots in Marvel Snap?

 However, once you leave the shelter of that experience, Bots don’t suddenly “go away” – in fact, how they work against you evolves quite significantly (We break down the different types of bots later in this article!) – but they’re still very important.
 Second Dinner really wants to keep the matchmaking queue time at roughly five seconds, and you’ll know from our Matchmaking Guide that several factors are taken into account when pairing you against an opponent.
 If there is not enough people online that meet those parameters, the game will give you a bot opponent as to not keep you waiting around.